 The Finish is along the River Ness at Bught Park.
 Here you will be presented with your finisher’s medal, t-shirt and fantastic goodie bag.
 All 10K finishers also receive complimentary Baxters soup and a roll.
 Showers and changing facilities are available.
 Massage is also available for a small donation to charity.

 Festival on Race Day

-There will be lots going on for runners and spectators at the Event Village, Bught Park on Sunday 28 September, open to the public from 10.00-1600.
-There’s a fantastic line-up of live music and entertainment, charity and sports expo and family fun activities.
+There will be lots going on for runners and spectators at the Event Village, Bught Park on Sunday 28 September, open to the public from 09.00-1600.
+There’s a fantastic line-up of live music and entertainment, Sports Expo and kid’s activities.
 Find out more here.